ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 Refer [Config API Documentation]([https://stage.ballerina.io/learn/api-docs/ballerina/config.html](https://stage.ballerina.io/learn/api-docs/ballerina/config.html)) for more information.

-## How to configure secrets as configuration items
+## How to Configure Secrets as Configuration Items

-Ballerina provide support for encrypting sensitive data such as passwords and to access them securely via config-api in the code.
+Ballerina provides support for encrypting sensitive data such as passwords and allows access to them securely via config-api in the code.

-### Creating a secured value:
+### Creating a Secured Value:

-To encrypt a value, the 'ballerina encrypt' command is used.
+To encrypt a value, the `ballerina encrypt` command is used.
 It prompts the user to enter the value and a secret.

-'ballerina' is the value and '12345' is the secret.
+In this case, `ballerina` is the value and `12345` is the secret.

 ```ballerina